thegeeko/geg/README.md

 ## building

-should build on windows and linux .. tested on windows only .. (will test on linux from while to while)
+should build on windows and linux .. tested on linux only .. (will test on windows from while to while) you have to have vulkanSDK installed with debug libs if u want to build for debug

-you have to have vulkanSDK installed with debug libs if u wanna build for debug
+make sure to install `assimp / vulkanSDK or shaderc` and use amd pro drivers on linux or amdvlk not radv (open source drivers)

 you can build with :